The Tide Is High: Kardinal Offishall version

 "Numba 1 (Tide Is High)" is a 2008 version of the song, performed by Canadian rapper Kardinal Offishall (featuring Keri Hilson).
 Produced by Supa Dups, the song – a percussive, dancehall-infused hip hop update – was released in September 2008 as the fourth single from Offishall's fourth album Not 4 Sale.
 It was released on iTunes on 14 October 2008.
 In March 2010, the single was certified Gold by the CRIA.

-In Canada, a version featured Rihanna was released on 12 October 2008 and peaked at number 38.
-In Latin America a version featured Nicole Scherzinger was released in November.

 Music video

 The music video premiered on 24 October 2008 at Yahoo!
 Music.
 It was directed by Gil Green, with Akon making a cameo appearance.
 The song "Nina" is featured at the end of the video.